apfelbox/apfelbox/README.md

 # Hej 👋 🥑

-I'm Jannik and I am the Technical Director Web for 21TORR.
+I'm Jannik and I am the Head of Web at 21TORR.

----

-(That's Anna Fisher in the profile picture)